mframpton/seqfam/docs/tutorial_and_api.rst

 Introduction
 ############

-The *seqfam* package is primarily designed for analysing next generation sequencing (NGS) DNA data from families with known pedigree information in order to identify rare variants that are potentially causal of a disease/trait of interest.
+The :py:mod:`seqfam` package is primarily designed for analysing next generation sequencing (NGS) DNA data from families with known pedigree information in order to identify rare variants that are potentially causal of a disease/trait of interest.
 It uses the popular and versatile Pandas library, and can be straightforwardly integrated into existing analysis code/pipelines.
-*Seqfam* can be used to verify pedigree information, to perform Monte Carlo gene dropping, to undertake regression-based gene burden testing, and to identify variants which segregate by affection status in families via user-defined pattern of occurrence rules.
+:py:mod:`Seqfam` can be used to verify pedigree information, to perform Monte Carlo gene dropping, to undertake regression-based gene burden testing, and to identify variants which segregate by affection status in families via user-defined pattern of occurrence rules.
 Additionally, it can generate scripts for running analyses in a *MapReduce pattern* on a computer cluster, something which is usually desirable in NGS data analysis and indeed *big data* analysis in general.

 Requirements and installation
 #############################

-*Seqfam* is compatible with Windows, Mac OX X and Linux operating systems.
+:py:mod:`Seqfam` is compatible with Windows, Mac OX X and Linux operating systems.
 It is coded using Python 3.6 but can also be run by Python 2.7.
 It requires the following packages:

 * pandas==0.20.3
 * scipy==0.19.1